Hungary PM sets tough ground for IMF credit talks

 Orban also ruled out the introduction of a real estate tax or a wealth tax.

-The IMF and the European Union, who go on a joint mission to Hungary on July 17, have not yet signalled any potential conditions for agreement on the multi-billion euro credit line.
+The IMF and the European Union, who go on a joint mission to Hungary on July 17, have not yet signaled any potential conditions for agreement on the multi-billion euro credit line.

 But analysts see the new financial transaction tax as further evidence of the government's determination to plough its own furrow on policy, and expect very difficult talks.